ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

 |Groupwork| Programming Challenge: ArrayList of Objects from Input File
 ------------------------------------------------------------------------

 Let's end with a challenge that combines all the skills you have learned so far.
 You could work in pairs for this challenge.
 Choose a dataset from the files below to read into an ``ArrayList`` of objects.
 Look at the columns of the dataset you have chosen to decide on the name and at least 3 attributes for your class.
 Each row in the data file will be an object of your class that you will add to the ``ArrayList``.
+If you find another data CSV file online that you would like to use, you can read from a URL instead of a file in Java using the ``java.net`` package following the directions here https://docs.oracle.com/javase/tutorial/networking/urls/readingURL.html.

 .. datafile:: WorldIndicators2000.csv
    :fromfile: ../../_static/datasets/WorldIndicators2000.csv